Krutsch/hydro-js/README.md

 import { render, html } from 'hydro-js';
 ```

-Akternatively you can use a CDN
+Alternatively you can use a CDN

 ```html
 <script type="module">